AI-secure/VeriGauge/readme.md

 In the future, we also plan to provide an uniform interface to run Reluplex easily.

 For recent hot randomized smoothing series approaches, we may provide a separate tool in the future.

+Before running the tool, please create an empty folder named `tmp/` under the root path.